guesmi-rania/Promotional-Mockup/README.md

 # Promotional-Mockup
-product promotion mockup, meticulously crafted with HTML and CSS
+product promotion mockup, meticulously crafted with HTML and CSS By RANIA GUESMI